Semi-ATE/maxiconda-envs/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Semi-ATE/maxiconda-meta)](https://github.com/Semi-ATE/maxiconda-meta/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/Semi-ATE/maxiconda-meta)](https://github.com/Semi-ATE/maxiconda-meta/pulls)

-In this repository we maintain and release the `maxiconda` and `_spyder_` metapackages.

-The contents of the metapackages can be found [here](metapackages.xlsx).
+In this repository we maintain and release the so called `maxiconda-envs`, in other words maxiconda environments.
+The environments and their contents can be found [here](metapackages.xlsx).

-Building the packages is done here with GitHub Actions, and the released packages are uploaded to the [anaconda.org/Semi-ATE](https://anaconda.org/Semi-ATE/) channel.
+Solving the [specifications]() is done daily with GitHub Actions, and the releases are made once so often which will upload them to the [anaconda.org/Semi-ATE](https://anaconda.org/Semi-ATE/) channel.

 This `Semi-ATE` channel is included when installing with the [maxiconda installers](https://github.com/Semi-ATE/maxiconda).